-Consistent with previous studies (Borooah, 2005; Kandpal & McNamara, 2009), whether a child is male is negative and significant in most cases in Table 2 and the case of "weight for height" in Table 3.
-However, given that previous research suggests by, that the sign of a sex dummy of a child over the years can differ across countries (Charmarbagwala et al. 2004), our results are likely to be context specific.
-Age of a child is negative and significant with its square positive and significant in both Tables 2 and 3, implying that z score is decreasing as a child grows but a marginal change will be smaller as he or she grows.
+Consistent with previous studies (Borooah, 2005; Kandpal & McNamara, 2009), whether a child is male is negative and significant in most cases in Table 2 and for weight-for-height in Table 3.
+However, given that previous research suggests that the sign of a sex dummy of a child over the years can differ across countries (Charmarbagwala et al. 2004), our results are likely to be context specific.
+Age of a child is negative and significant with its square positive and significant in both Tables 2 and 3, implying that z score decreases as a child grows older but a marginal change will be smaller as age of the child increases.
 Consistent with Gaiha and Kulkarni (2005), the present estimates in Table 2 show that irrespective of which measure is used higher birth order negatively affects nutritional status.
+This is consistent with Jayachandran & Pande (2013a, b) who showed that the malnourishment in terms of the height-for-age for the second and third born children in India tend to be more pronounced than for those in Sub-Saharan Africa.